 The specially-designed bridge is unlike any in America and has earned the nickname “The Miracle Turn.”
 Since horses arrive directly by boat there are no permanent stables required at Harrah’s and the paddock can accommodate 131 horses on race days.

-With the racetrack in place the Pennsylvania Gaming Control Board still had to grant Harrah’s a conditional slot machine license.
+With the racetrack in place, the Pennsylvania Gaming Control Board still had to grant Harrah’s a conditional slot machine license.
 All went well and the casino part of the racino opened four months later on January 22, 2007, one day earlier than operators had announced.

 In 2010 the Pennsylvania Legislature approved table games and Harrah’s added traditional and high-limit table games that summer.
 In 2012, as casino play dropped with the addition of other area casinos, Harrah’s dropped the “Chester” name and replaced it with “Philadelphia.”

 The name switch was at first interpreted as a rejection of Chester, a once-bustling manufacturing city that had fallen on harsh times.
-In fact, it was just a tacit acknowledgement of what had always been—Harrah’s depends on gambling money from the Philly market.
+In fact, it was just a tacit acknowledgment of what had always been—Harrah’s depends on gambling money from the Philly market.

 Situated just minutes off busy I-95, Harrah’s Philadelphia Casino & Racetrack is only eight miles south of Philadelphia International Airport and less than a half-hour drive from Center City Philadelphia.

-Becoming Harrah’s Philadelphia was only a cog in a general re-branding effort by the five-year old racino that focused on non-gambling pursuits.
+Becoming Harrah’s Philadelphia was only a cog in a general re-branding effort by the five-year-old racino that focused on non-gambling pursuits.
 Three new restaurants were opened and an increased emphasis placed on entertainment, starting with a summer concert series of nationally known acts.

 The grand re-opening, in May 2012, featured legendary competitive eater Takeru Kobayashi who set a world record by devouring a Philly cheesesteak in less than 24 seconds.